DesignSafe-CI/DS_Use_Case_template/docs/lowes/usecase.md

 ### Reinforced Concrete Wall Database

-Each wall in the database has a number corrosponding to its unique ID.
+Each wall in the database has a number corresponding to its unique ID.
 This number will be the single input to the modeling script to create the script.
 The use case will loop through multiple numbers to create multiple files at once and run them through opensees.
-Variables are seperated in the database by sections.
+Variables are separated in the database by sections.
 For example, under the section 'Geometry', one can find the heights of the walls, the thickness of walls, the aspect ratios, and so on.
-By parsing through these sections, the necassary information can found and imported into the modeling script to build out the wall.
+By parsing through these sections, the necessary information can found and imported into the modeling script to build out the wall.

 RW1 is wall 34 in the database and using that single number, the modeling script can grab everything that defines RW1.

 ### Modeling Script
+The modeling script is broken up into 2 notebooks, the first notebook imports the variables to build the wall into an array.
+The second notebook builds out the tcl file that will be ran through openseees.
+The sections defined below are from the second notebook.
+The matlab to python script can be found here: [matlab_to_python](https://jupyter.designsafe-ci.org/user/stokljos/notebooks/MyData/UseCaseScripts/TCL_Script_Creator.ipynb)
 The sections of the modeling script are: [Modeling Script](https://jupyter.designsafe-ci.org/user/stokljos/notebooks/MyData/UseCaseScripts/TCL_Script_Creator.ipynb)

 #### Section 1: Initialization of the model